polubelova/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

+I am a Cryptography Engineer in the [Privacy](https://research-development.nomadic-labs.com/files/cryptography.html) team at [Nomadic Labs.](https://www.nomadic-labs.com/)
-I am a PhD student in the [PROSECCO](https://prosecco.gforge.inria.fr) team at [INRIA Paris,](https://www.inria.fr/fr/centre-inria-de-paris) working under the supervision of [Karthikeyan Bhargavan.](https://prosecco.gforge.inria.fr/personal/karthik/)
+Before joining the team, I was a PhD student in the [PROSECCO](https://team.inria.fr/prosecco/) team at [INRIA Paris,](https://www.inria.fr/fr/centre-inria-de-paris) working under the supervision of [Karthikeyan Bhargavan.](https://bhargavan.info/)

+The information about my PhD defense is available [here.](https://www.theses.fr/s191134) The slides and report can be found [here](files/phd_slides.pdf) and [here.](files/phd_thesis.pdf)

+Also, I am one of the maintainers of the [hacl-star](https://github.com/hacl-star/hacl-star) project.